2023/2024 Housing Residential Agreement

 Drug-free workplace

-The Board of Trustees of St. Clair County Community College acknowledges that the illicit use of drugs and the abuse of alcohol by students or by employees is detrimental not only to the health and well-being of the employee and students, but is also detrimental to the discharge of their respective responsibilities.
-Such use, possession or dispensing of illicit drugs or abuse of alcohol is inconsistent with the college purposes of higher education and the college’s attitude toward the use of drugs or alcohol by its students and employees.
+The Board of Trustees of St. Clair County Community College acknowledges that the illicit use of drugs and the abuse of alcohol by students or by employees is detrimental not only to the health and well-being of the employee and students but also detrimental to the discharge of their respective responsibilities.
+Such use, possession, or dispensing of illicit drugs or abuse of alcohol is inconsistent with the college’s purposes of higher education and the college’s attitude toward the use of drugs or alcohol by its students and employees.

 It shall be the policy of this college that there shall be no illicit use of drugs or abuse of alcohol allowed by students or employees on the college’s property or at or as a part of any institutional activities.